Compact Disc Digital Audio: Data access from computers

-Unlike on a DVD or CD-ROM, there are no "files" on a Red Book audio CD; there is only one continuous stream of LPCM audio data, and a parallel, smaller set of 8 subcode data streams.
+Unlike on a DVD or CD-ROM, there are no files on a Red Book audio CD; there is only one continuous stream of LPCM audio data, and a parallel, smaller set of 8 subcode data streams.
 Computer operating systems, however, may provide access to an audio CD as if it contains files.
-For example, Windows represents the CD's Table of Contents as a set of Compact Disc Audio track (CDA) files, each file containing indexing information, not audio data.
+For example, Windows represents the CD's table of contents as a set of Compact Disc Audio track (CDA) files, each file containing indexing information, not audio data.
 By contrast however, Finder on macOS presents the CD's content as an actual set of files, with the AIFF-extension, which can be copied directly, randomly and individually by track as if it were actual files.
-In reality, macOS performs its own as-needed-rips in the background completely transparent to the user.
+In reality, macOS performs rips as needed in the background, transparent to the user.
 The copied tracks are fully playable and editable on the user's computer.

 In a process called ripping, digital audio extraction software can be used to read CD-DA audio data and store it in files.
-Common audio file formats for this purpose include WAV and AIFF, which simply preface the LPCM data with a short header; FLAC, ALAC, and Windows Media Audio Lossless, which compress the LPCM data in ways that conserve space yet allow it to be restored without any changes; and various lossy, perceptual coding formats like MP3, AAC, and Opus, which modify and compress the audio data in ways that irreversibly change the audio, but that exploit features of human hearing to make the changes difficult to discern.
+Common audio file formats for this purpose include WAV and AIFF, which simply preface the LPCM data with a short header; FLAC, ALAC, and Windows Media Audio Lossless, which compress the LPCM data in ways that conserve space yet allow it to be restored without any changes; and various lossy, perceptual coding formats like MP3, AAC, and Opus, compress the audio data to a greater degree in ways that irreversibly change the audio, but that exploit features of human hearing to make the changes difficult to discern.

 Format variations

 Recording publishers have created CDs that violate the Red Book standard.
-Some do so for the purpose of copy prevention, using systems like Copy Control.
-Some do so for extra features such as DualDisc, which includes both a CD layer and a DVD layer whereby the CD layer is much thinner, 0.9 mm, than required by the Red Book, which stipulates a nominal 1.2 mm, but at least 1.1 mm.
+Some do so for the purpose of copy protection, using systems like Copy Control.
+Some do so for extra features such as DualDisc, which includes both a CD layer and a DVD layer in which the CD layer is thinner, 0.9 mm, than required by the Red Book, which stipulates a nominal 1.2 mm, but at least 1.1 mm.
 Philips and many other companies have stated that including the Compact Disc Digital Audio logo on such non-conforming discs may constitute trademark infringement.

-Super Audio CD was a standard published in 1999 that aimed to provide better audio quality in CDs.
-DVD Audio emerged at around the same time.
-The format was designed to feature audio of higher fidelity.
-It applies a higher sampling rate and uses 650 nm lasers.
+Super Audio CD was a standard published in 1999 that aimed to provide better audio quality than CDs.
+DVD-Audio emerged at around the same time.
+Both formats were designed to use a higher sampling rate and DVD media.
 Neither format was widely accepted.